-He’s never built many public courses to begin with, much less affordable ones.
-I’d also be curious to know what all those owners who invested tens of millions of dollars for their ultra-exclusive Fazio club think when they see a course at least as good as theirs (and in most cases much better) delivered in such naturalistic and modest terms.
+He’s never built many public courses to begin with, much less affordable ones, so I’d be curious to know what all those owners who invested tens of millions of dollars for their ultra-exclusive Fazio club think when they see a course at least as good as theirs (and in most cases much better) delivered in such naturalistic and modest terms.

-In fact, given Fazio’s architectural dominance over the course of the last several decades, it might be surprising how few of his courses will have lasting relevance 50 years from now.
+Given Fazio’s architectural dominance over the last several decades, it might be surprising how few of his courses will have lasting relevance 50 years from now.

-Perhaps their reputations will evolve in time, but his best courses will likely be viewed more as influential than important.
-During a very crucial and costly period in American golf his work was at the vanguard of the total imaginative design movement that demonstrated the marketability of highly stylistic golf spectacles, often at the expense of the organic.
+Perhaps certain reputations will evolve in time, but his best courses are likely to be viewed as more influential than important.
+During a very critical and costly period in American golf architecture his work was at the vanguard of an imaginative design movement that demonstrated the marketability of highly curated golf spectacles, often at the expense of organic experience.

-To a degree that hadn’t existed before, his work placed a wide and widely emulated emphasis on soft beauty and perspective, a kind of repeatable visual presentation based as much on art and psychology and human desire as anything actually found in nature.
-The pinnacle of this, of course, is Shadow Creek, a monument to engineering and fantasy role-playing that, in converting a bare desert floor into a lush dream of forest, streams, reflection ponds and grass, turned premium golf course development into a schwartz-measuring contest for nearly 20 years.
+To a degree that hadn’t existed before, his work placed a wide — and widely emulated — emphasis on visual movement and perspective, a kind of idealized landscape aesthetic based as much on art and psychology and human tendency as anything actually found in nature.
+The pinnacle of this, of course, is Shadow Creek, a monument to engineering and fantasy golf RPG that, in converting a bare desert floor into a lush dream of forest, streams, reflection ponds and grass, turned premium golf course development into a schwartz-measuring contest for nearly 20 years.

-Fazio realized that for the modern player the scenery surrounding the hole was as critical to the overall experience as the strategies within them—and therefore could justfiy whatever he built.
+Fazio realized that to the modern player (at least his perception of the modern player, which happened, and perhaps happens, to comprise a solid majority) the scenery surrounding the hole was just as, if not more, critical to the overall experience as the strategies within them.
+Thereby he was justified in building and creating whatever he had the wherewithal to build and create.
 One gets the sense that he strove to deliver as much pleasure to those merely looking at his holes as to those playing them.
-If his sites didn’t have the necessary views and landforms on hand to set a proper scene, he made them.

-This approach meshed perfectly with the business and entertainment largesse of the 1990’s and early 2000’s, and I can’t think of another designer who benefited more from that era’s peculiar ethos of boundlessness as Fazio did.
-No doubt those owners who might soon bristle at the sensuous economy of Pine Barrens realized they were paying premium prices for things that has little to do with golf shots–it’s their money.
+This approach meshed perfectly with the Clinton-era’s business and entertainment largesse, and I can’t think of another designer who benefited more from that era’s peculiar ethos of boundlessness as Fazio did.
+No doubt those owners who might soon bristle at the sensuous economy of Pine Barrens realized they were paying premium prices for things that has little to do with golf shots.
+But hey, it’s their money.

-Nonetheless, the future will judge Fazio as a visionary and an artistic success who was also a prime mover in pushing a non-sustainable model of design and developmental excess that, when the bubble burst, helped send the real estate and golf industry into an economic spiral from which it may never recover.
-Ultimately, his tableau is full of Cleopatras, Titanics and Avatars and not many Casablancas, The Graduates or Fargos: or in other words, courses big on set pieces and spectacle, short on substance.
+Whether he was better at nailing the setting or the golf, the future will judge Fazio as a visionary and an artistic maestro who was also a culprit in pushing a non-sustainable model of design and developmental excess that, when the real estate and golf industry bubble burst, became an immediate and irretrievable relic.
+Ultimately, his tableau is full of Cleopatras, Titanics and Iron Mans and not many Casablancas, The Graduates or Fargos: or in other words, courses big on set pieces and spectacle, short on substance.

 Pine Barrens is is a rousing exception.
 The compact, dizzying routing turns constantly and touches every corner of a tight property making it seem much more spacious than it really is.
-Though the holes are often landmark in scale — the par-5 4th is an iconic hole, visually and strategically — the routing and level of detail in the greens and bunkering draws you in closely.
+Though the holes are often landmark in scale — the par-5 4th is an iconic hole, visually and strategically — the routing and level of detail in the greens and bunkering draws you in closer.
 Pine Barrens is the most intimate golf course I’ve seen from Fazio.

-The par-3 3rd, a short iron across a reflection pond, is a little too pretty for this course and is the only hole that seems out of place, even though there’s noting feminine about the back-to-front, side-to-side tilt of the green.
+The par-3 3rd, a short iron across a glossy pond, is a little too pretty for this course and is the only hole that seems out of place, even though there’s nothing delicate about the back-to-front, side-to-side tilt of the green.
 The par-4 5th and 8th holes utilize the sand features expertly to create variations in angles and depth perception, and the run from 12 through 15 — including two hulking par-4’s, a schizophrenic but fascinating alternate route par-5 and a fantastic drivable risk/reward par-4 — is as good a run of holes as your going to get in Florida.
 I’ll even throw the 16th in there too, a mid-length par-3 that’s carved down into an amphitheater of sand and pine trees with another severe side-sloping green.